 The University of the Philippines (U.P.), Diliman campus, is a haven for art lovers, who can promenade among the thick vegetation of the school with many artworks located all throughout.
 Although the university is symbolized by Guillermo Tolentino’s 1939 sculpture entitled the “Oblation”, the most dominant sculptures in the whole campus are by his former student and co-National Artist, Napoleon Abueva.

-Born in 1939, Isabelo “Billy” Veloso Abueva (born 1930) took on the name Napoleón at the age of six.
+Born in 1939, Isabelo “Billy” Veloso Abueva (1930-2018) took on the name Napoleón at the age of six.
 He was named after the French emperor, Napoleon Bonaparte, by a nun from the St. Joseph Academy, of Tagbilaran, Bohol Province.
 After high school, Abueva moved to Manila, and studied at the U.P.
 School of Fine Arts, under National Artist, Guillermo Estrella Tolentino (1890-1976), who was then the director of the school.
 Although trained in the classical style of sculpting, Abueva broke from its mold and began experimenting on modernist styles and techniques.
 Soon he became known as and Godfather of Philippine Modern Sculpture.